 Steven C. Gilman, Ph.D., joined our Board on February 25, 2015.
-Prior to his retirement in April 2019, Dr. Gilman served as the Chairman of the board of directors and President and Chief Executive Officer of ContraFect Corporation (Nasdaq: CFRX), a publicly-traded biotechnology company, since May 2015.
+Prior to his retirement in April 2019, Dr. Gilman served as the Chairman of the board of directors and President and Chief Executive Officer of ContraFect Corporation, a publicly-traded biotechnology company, since May 2015.
 He previously served as the Executive Vice President, Research & Development and Chief Scientific Officer at Cubist Pharmaceuticals, a publicly-traded biopharmaceutical company, until its acquisition by Merck & Co in January 2015.
 Prior to joining Cubist, Dr. Gilman served as chairman of the board of directors and CEO of ActivBiotics from March 2004 to October 2007.
 Prior to ActivBiotics, Dr. Gilman worked at Millennium Pharmaceuticals, Inc., from October 2000 to March 2004 where he held a number of senior leadership roles including Vice President and General Manager, Inflammation.
 Prior to Millennium, he was Group Director at Pfizer Global Research and Development.
 He has also held scientific, business and academic appointments at Wyeth, Cytogen Corporation, Temple Medical School and Connecticut College.
-Dr. Gilman currently serves on the board of directors of Vericel Corporation (Nasdaq: VCEL), Akebia Therapeutics, Inc. (Nasdaq: AKBA), and ContraFect Corporation (Nasdaq: CFRX), and previously served on the board of directors of Keryx Biopharmaceuticals, Inc. (Nasdaq: KERX) and Momenta Pharmaceuticals, Inc. (Nasdaq: MNTA).
+Dr. Gilman currently serves on the board of directors of Vericel Corporation (Nasdaq: VCEL), Akebia Therapeutics, Inc. (Nasdaq: AKBA), and previously served on the board of directors of ContraFect Corporation, Keryx Biopharmaceuticals, Inc. (Nasdaq: KERX) and Momenta Pharmaceuticals, Inc. (Nasdaq: MNTA).
 Dr. Gilman received his Ph.D. and MS degrees in microbiology from Pennsylvania State University, his post-doctoral training at Scripps Clinical and Research Foundation and received a B.A. in microbiology from Miami University of Ohio.
 Because of Dr. Gilman's extensive experience in the research and development of novel compounds, including anti-infectives that address highly drug resistant and invasive pathogens, we believe he is able to make valuable contributions to our Board.

 Ann F. Hanham, Ph.D., has served as a member of our Board since December 2008.
 Prior to becoming a Founding Partner and Managing Director of BAR Capital Management, a privately-held life-sciences venture capital fund, in December 2013, she was a General Partner with Burrill & Company, a life sciences venture capital firm from 2000 to 2013.
 From 1998 to 2000, Dr. Hanham was a co-founder and Vice President of Clinical & Regulatory Affairs at InterMune, Inc. From 1995 to 1998, she served as the Senior Director for Oncology Product Development at Otsuka Pharmaceuticals and from 1991 to 1995 as the Medical Director for Celtrix Pharmaceuticals.
 From 1988 to 1991, Dr. Hanham worked for Becton Dickinson in both regulatory and clinical affairs for the monoclonal antibody program, and from 1984 to 1988 as a regulatory toxicologist with the Health Protection Branch of Health and Welfare Canada.
-She serves as a member of the board of directors of HTG Molecular Diagnostics Inc. (Nasdaq: HTGM) and previously served as a member of the boards of directors of Acusphere Inc. (OTCMKTS: ACUS), Biomimetic Therapeutics Inc. (Nasdag: BMTI), Biotie Therapies Corp.
-(Nordic List: BTH1V), Immunicon Corp.
-(Nasdaq: IMMC), Targacept Inc. (Nasdaq: TRGT), TLC (GreTai Sec M: 1452:TT) and Endocyte, Inc. (Nasdaq: ECYT).
-Dr. Hanham holds a Ph.D. from the University of British Columbia, an MSc from Simon Fraser University, and a BSc from the University of Toronto.
+She previously served as a member of the boards of directors of HTG Molecular Diagnostics Inc. (OTCMKTS: HTGMO), Acusphere Inc. (OTCMKTS: ACUS), Biomimetic Therapeutics Inc., Biotie Therapies Corp.
+(Nordic List: BTH1V), Immunicon Corp., Targacept Inc., TLC (GreTai Sec M: 1452:TT) and Endocyte, Inc. Dr. Hanham holds a Ph.D. from the University of British Columbia, an MSc from Simon Fraser University, and a BSc from the University of Toronto.
 She was also Board Certified in Toxicology in 1986.
 Because of Dr. Hanham's extensive clinical and regulatory experience, as well as her extensive experience in working with development stage biotechnology companies, we believe she is able to make valuable contributions to our Board.